Undertone0809/cushy-socket/README.md

 # TODO
+- [ ] support for more lifecycle callbacks
 - [ ] optimize the handle of socket closing
 - [ ] optimize syntax expressions
 - [ ] add UDP server/client support